engichang1467/TaskManager/README.md

 * List all tasks

 * Add a new task
-    - date input is using the LGoodDatePicker library
+    - date input is from the [LGoodDatePicker](https://github.com/LGoodDatePicker/LGoodDatePicker) library

 * Remove a task